CrimsonMaple/loader/README.md

 Once you have a NCCH of the right size, just replace it in your decrypted FIRM and find a way to launch it (for example with ReiNAND).

+## Build Flags

+SILENT_MODE: No Version String Patch.
+Made using "make SILENT_MODE=1"

+KECLEON_MODE: No Version String, Out Of Region Carts, or Flashcart patches.
+Made using "make KECLEON_MODE=1"

 **Credits**
  - Yifanlu for the original implementation of loader
  - Steveice10 for helping me quite a bit with understanding FSUSER functions!